25 minutes from Hotel Fatehpuri

 An earthquake-resistant tradition older than most civilisations

-The Hanol temple is built in the Kath-Kuni style — an indigenous Himalayan technique that alternates horizontal layers of deodar wood beams with dry stone masonry.
+The Hanol temple is built in the Kath-Kuni style — an indigenous Himalayan technique that alternates horizontal courses of deodar wood beams with dry stone masonry.
 No cement, no mortar, no nails.
-The structure is held together by gravity, friction, and the precise interlocking of 32 stone blocks.
+The structure is held together by gravity, friction, and the precise interlocking of timber and stone.

 This technique makes the building inherently earthquake-resistant — the wooden layers absorb seismic energy, allowing the structure to flex rather than crack.
 The Hanol temple has survived over a thousand years in one of India's most seismically active zones.